github/site-policy/Policies/github-terms-of-service.md

 </TABLE>
 <details align="right"><summary open="false">〰</summary>

-**Short version:** *You are responsible for your use of the service.
+**〰:** *You are responsible for your use of the service.
 If you harm someone else or get into a dispute with someone else, we will not be involved.*

 <br>
 <br>